Many-body correlations in one-dimensional optical lattices with alkaline-earth(-like) atoms: System, Model, and Methods

 \subsection{Fermionic isotopes of Yb and Sr atoms in state-dependent optical lattices}

-Our research is motivated by recent developments in experiments with ultracold gases of alkaline-earth(-like) atoms, which offer advantages over the more traditionally used alkali-metal atoms.
-The latter allowed investigating many interesting systems, but the relative simplicity of their internal structure introduced certain limitations.
-In turn, AEAs, in particular the fermionic isotopes of strontium and ytterbium ($^{87}$Sr, $^{171}$Yb, and $^{173}$Yb) set truly unexplored perspectives for the investigation of new states of matter \cite{Gorshkov2010NP,FossFeig10}.
-These atomic systems possess two key properties: (i) the existence of a long-lived metastable $^3$P$_0$ electronic state (denoted below as $e$) coupled to the $^1$S$_0$ ground state (denoted below as $g$) through an ultranarrow optical transition and (ii) the vanishing electronic angular momentum ($J=0$) in both of these states.
+Our research is motivated by recent developments in experiments with ultracold gases of alkaline-earth(-like) atoms.
+These atomic systems, in particular the fermionic isotopes of strontium and ytterbium ($^{87}$Sr, $^{171}$Yb, and $^{173}$Yb) set previously unexplored perspectives for the investigation of new states of matter \cite{Gorshkov2010NP,FossFeig10,Rep.Prog.Phys.77.124401}. \as{In this respect, they offer advantages over the more traditionally used alkali-metal atoms by possessing, in particular,} two key properties: (i) the existence of a long-lived metastable $^3$P$_0$ electronic state (denoted below as $e$) coupled to the $^1$S$_0$ ground state (denoted below as $g$) through an ultranarrow optical transition and (ii) the vanishing electronic angular momentum ($J=0$) in both of these states.
 The metastable state offers an additional degree of freedom, since its interaction properties -- both with light and with other states -- differ strongly from the ground state.
 This allows experimental realization of the two-band Hubbard model.

 The study focuses on ultracold gases of strontium or ytterbium atoms being prepared in two different orbital states $|g\rangle$ and $|e\rangle$, and two different nuclear (pseudo-)spin states $|{\uparrow}\rangle$ and $|{\downarrow}\rangle$.
-Thanks to successful experiments with measurements of interactions for all three fermionic isotopes: $^{87}$Sr, $^{171}$Yb and $^{173}$Yb, where the $s$-wave scattering amplitudes for intra- and inter-orbital interactions were relatively well determined \cite{Zhang14S, Goban2018, Kitagawa08, Bettermann2020, Ono21, Scazza2014NP, Hoefer15}, we can summarize these (up to a certain accuracy) in Table~\ref{tbl:s_lengths}.
-Note that there is a different hierarchy in values of the given scattering amplitudes for each fermionic isotope.
-This means that every atomic system can be unique and important for an enhancement or suppression of specific many-body correlations in certain regimes.
+Thanks to successful experiments with measurements of interactions for all three fermionic isotopes: $^{87}$Sr, $^{171}$Yb and $^{173}$Yb, where the $s$-wave scattering amplitudes for intra- and inter-orbital interactions were relatively well determined \cite{Zhang14S, Goban2018, Kitagawa08, Bettermann2020, Ono21, Scazza2014NP, Hoefer15}, we can summarize these in Table~\ref{tbl:s_lengths}. \as{Note that the given scattering lengths have different relative magnitudes (in particular, one can realize both $a_{eg}^{+}>a_{eg}^{-}$ and $a_{eg}^{+}<a_{eg}^{-}$, moderate or vanishing $a_{gg}$, etc.).} This means that every atomic system can be unique and important for an enhancement or suppression of specific many-body correlations in certain regimes.